Market Context

 Home care (sometimes also referred to as domiciliary care) is a range of services that are put in place to support an adult to remain living in their home.
 The professional, known as a carer, will provide support and complete tasks that aid an adult to remain independent and safe.
 The type of tasks can vary from personal care, administering medications, or supporting the adult with activities.
 Their primary role is to maintain the adult’s quality of life and support them to meet their outcomes.

 Domiciliary care can be provided on a short-term or long-term basis.
 We also commission specialist services, that include home care.
-It is commissioned mainly us the our Home Care Dynamic Pursing System (DPS).
+It is commissioned mainly through our Home Care Dynamic Pursing System (DPS).

 Market Rating

-Home Care providers have increased their staff numbers over the past 2 years, mainly through international recruitment, meaning we have a workforce that is able to meet demand.
+Home Care providers have increased their staff numbers, mainly through international recruitment, meaning we have a workforce that is able to meet demand.
 This has led to a market where people are likely to have a choice of provider and we are able to offer a real person-centred service.
 They will also be able to remain living in their own homes for as long as it is safe for them to do so.

 Current Market Status